jtig85/jtig85/README.md

 - 👋 Hi, I’m Jeff
-- 👀 I’m interested in Software Development (Python)
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently Learning Python Language
 - 💞️ I’m looking to collaborate on AI
-- 📫 How to reach me jtig85@gmail.com
+- 📫 How to reach me jtig85@yahoo.com

 <!---
 jtig85/jtig85 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.